 Wired internet connectivity is available to the MIT community and guests.
 This type of connection offers optimal speed and reliability.
 Setup may be required for devices when plugged into a wall jack.
 For instructions, see How do I configure my computer to connect to MITnet via a wired Ethernet connection?” in the IS&T Knowledge Base (KB).
 Those visiting MIT may also want to view the Network Connectivity for MIT Guests page.

-MIT students can get a network cable free of charge from the IS&T Service Desk in the Atlas Service Center.
+MIT students can get a network cable free of charge from the IS&T Service Desk.

 Wireless: MIT Secure and MIT Guest